 Why do you go to the movies?

 Who are your favorite movie stars?

 What are your favorite television shows?

-If a research budget does not allow for enough paper, subjects should
+If a research budget does not allow for enough paper, sub

-be asked to add further comments on the back of the survey.
+If a research budget does not allow for enough paper, subjects should be asked to add further comments on the back of the survey.